 Organised by the Centre for Asian and Ethnic Minority Health Research (CAHRE), University of Auckland.

 Cost: $115 (Early bird rate ends 10 August 2019).
 Student rate available.
 Register now

-Call for abstracts closes 30 June 2019.
+Call for abstracts extended to 7 July 2019.
 Submit abstract

 Theme: Intersectionality and Inequality: Rethinking Asian and Ethnic Minority Health.